Reduction or withdrawal of reception conditions

 Decision-making and procedure

 According to the Law, any decision regarding the reduction or withdrawal of reception conditions should be based on the particular situation of the vulnerable persons, taking into account the principle of proportionality.[9]

 In practice, this provision is not implemented.
 Therefore, vulnerable persons residing in the community may find themselves without support.
 Furthermore, there is no assessment of the risk of destitution by SWS, either during the examination of the application for assistance or before a decision is issued to terminate assistance.
 The sufficiency and adequacy of resources that can ensure a dignified standard of living are not taken into account.
-This situation often forces asylum seekers into destitution.
+This situation often forces asylum applicants into destitution.
 For persons who are found to have concealed details about their financial situation, usually there is no legal action taken against them on behalf of the Welfare Services, apart from the termination of their welfare file or retrieving the amounts by deducting them form future payments.[10]

 The partial restriction of reception conditions only applies to persons not residing in a reception centre and, in particular, to persons receiving MRC from the SWS.
 For those persons, rent allowance can be rejected if they are not able to submit all the required documents and other required information regarding the property they are renting, which currently include (apart from taxation stamps for agreements exceeding €5,000) signatures and ID numbers of two witnesses, a declaration by the property owner confirming the number of residents per room and the availability of rent/water in the premises as well as copy of the property title.[11]
 For such cases, according to the latest Ministerial Decree in 2022, the amounts allocated for bills and daily expenses are also reduced.[12]

 People who reside in reception centres can be evicted if they do not comply with the centre’s operation rules.
-According to the Refugee Law, a dignified standard of living, as well as access to care and support, should be secured for all asylum seekers whose reception conditions have been reduced or withdrawn, including for persons who were evicted by the Reception Centre for breaching its rules of operation.[15]
+According to the Refugee Law, a dignified standard of living, as well as access to care and support, should be secured for all asylum applicants whose reception conditions have been reduced or withdrawn, including for persons who were evicted by the Reception Centre for breaching its rules of operation.[15]
 However, examples of such practice are scarce.

 There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals.